TrnsltLife/JiMEditor/Procedural/README.md

  - Implement even more StoryTemplates (with help of others?)
  - Take Scenario difficulty level in to account
  - Make starting level adjustable
+ - Add rewards both in middle of scenario and in the end

 - Far in the future
  - Split generator logic to also be part of the Companion App